Mr. Rogers AP Computer Science A - Second Quarter Objectives

 12.1 Simple Data Base Program

-Create a program with a class called Employees.
-In the main method create 3 parallel ArrayLists: 2 holding 6 first names and 6 last names plus a third ArrayList with the corresponding Salary for each employee.
-Use an output method concatenate the first and last names, and output the data in two columns as shown in the example:
+In the Company class, the main method will create an ArrayList: containing 4 Employee objects.
+Use an output method to concatenate the first and last names, and output the data in two columns as shown in the example:

 Name Salary $1000/yr